bitkarrot/relay-auth-test/README.md

 # Nostr NIP-42 AUTH with Kind 30078 Events - Astro Implementation

-This implementation provides a modular, reusable system for NIP-42 authentication and publishing kind 30078 (Parameterized Replaceable Events) in Astro applications using nostr-tools.
+4 Demos in this repo - This implementation provides a modular, reusable system for NIP-42 authentication and publishing kind 30078 (Parameterized Replaceable Events) in Astro applications using nostr-tools.

 ## 🚀 Features